PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: User Study: Evaluating PrivacyMotiv's Impacts through Privacy UX Review

 \subsubsection{Fictional Applications and Materials}

 We developed two fictional applications for the privacy review tasks, a practice consistent with prior research~\cite{li_honeysuckle_2021}.
-This approach allowed us to control complexity, ensure both apps contained similar types of privacy concerns, and ground the tasks in concrete, relatable examples of how social transparency features can raise unexpected privacy issues.
+This approach allowed us to control complexity, test similar types of privacy risks across multiple application contexts, and ground the tasks in concrete, relatable examples of how social transparency features can raise unexpected privacy issues.
 Furthermore, using fictional apps helps mitigate potential biases stemming not only from participants’ prior attitudes and experiences with real applications, but also from the LLM’s pre-existing knowledge of them.
-Each application was presented as a set of early-stage design materials, including a design brief and lo-fi wireframes in Figma.
+Each application was presented as a set of early-stage design materials, including a design brief and lo-fi wireframes in Figma (see Figure ~\ref{fig:figma_overview} and ~\ref{fig:wemusic_flow_example} in Appendix~\ref{appendix:app_details}), simulating the externally prepared artifacts typically reviewed in early-stage design practice.

-The fictional applications were designed for \textit{ecological validity}, grounded in popular real-world applications to be relatable and reflect genuine user needs; this ensures the designs represent well-intentioned features valued by users, not malicious ones.
-For \textit{privacy relevance}, they were inspired by features with documented histories of causing at least ten unintended privacy incidents.
-To mirror industry practice where UX designers typically work on adding single features to established products rather than building entire apps from scratch, the task scope was limited to a \textit{single feature}.
-To ensure \textit{comparable complexity}, each feature included four functions.
-Finally, the apps were from different \textit{domains} to reduce carryover effects.
+The fictional applications were designed according to four criteria.
+First, for ecological validity, they were grounded in popular real-world applications to reflect genuine user needs.
+Second, for privacy relevance, we selected features with a documented history of unintended privacy harms, each verified against at least ten distinct real-world incidents reported across news media, social forums (e.g., Reddit), and app store reviews.
+Third, to mirror industry practice, the task scope was limited to a single feature comprising four functions.
+Finally, the apps represented different domains to reduce carryover effects.
+Based on these, we chose two real-world references, Spotify ``Friend Activity'' feature and Citizen ``OnAir'' livestream feature, to inspire the design of two fictional apps for our study: \textbf{App (A): WeMusic ``Friend Activity''}, and \textbf{App (B): NeighborNet ``LIVE+''}.
+Detailed descriptions of each app and feature see Appendix~\ref{appendix:app_details}.

-Based on these criteria, we chose two real-world reference points - Spotify's~\textit{Friend Activity} and Citizen's \textit{OnAir Livestream} to inspire the design of two fictional apps used in our study: \textbf{App (A): WeMusic—Friend Activity}, and \textbf{App (B): NeighborNet—LIVE+}.
-These applications reflect well-intentioned designs with strong user value but also carry inherent privacy risks.
-Participants interacted with each app’s key social features, designed to surface tensions between utility and privacy.
-Detailed descriptions of both apps are provided in Appendix~\ref{appendix:app_details}.
-Ultimately, \textit{WeMusic} and \textit{NeighborNet} served as realistic and comparable cases for our study, representing common industry scenarios where well-intentioned features inadvertently create unintended privacy implications.